-The routes are used to spread out aircraft - reducing the number of times certain locations are overflown.
-This provides communities with respite from aircraft noise.
+The routes are used to spread out aircraft - Route alternation can potentially increase the reducing the number of times certain locations length of routes thus increasing fuel are overflown.
+This provides communities with consumption, and emissions respite from aircraft noise.
 [1]